Skies clear, allowing aircraft to help fight California fire

 Winds were not expected to reach the ferocious speeds that helped the blaze explode in size last week.
 But they were still a concern for firefighters working in unprecedented conditions to protect thousands of threatened homes.

-Fueled by powerful gusts and bone-dry vegetation, the fire incinerated much of the small community of Greenville last Wednesday and Thursday, destroying 370 homes and structures and threatening nearly 14,000 buildings in the northern Sierra Nevada.
+Fueled by powerful gusts and bone-dry vegetation, the fire incinerated much of the small community of Greenville last Wednesday and Thursday.
+At least 627 homes and other structures had been destroyed by Monday and another 14,000 buildings were still threatened in the northern Sierra Nevada.

 The Dixie Fire, named for the road where it started nearly four weeks ago, grew to an area of 765 square miles (1,980 square kilometers) by Sunday evening and was just 21% contained, according to the California Department of Forestry and Fire Protection.
 It had scorched an area more than twice the size of New York City.